yuri-moens/laratables/README.md

-# l4-eloquent-datatables
+# Laratables

-A Laravel 4 package to convert Eloquent queries into JSON output to work with Datatables.
+A Laravel package to convert Eloquent queries into JSON output to work with Datatables.

 ## Installation